golemfactory/gamerhash-facade/MockGUI/readme.md

 dotnet run --project Golem.Package -- build --target modules
 ```

+WARNING!
+Using this command will overwrite previous content of `modules` directory including
+golem data directories.

 ### Selecting versions

 You can choose specific release to be downloaded: